richardr1126/k8s-agents-service/README.md

 1. Add your new agent to the `src/agents` directory.
 You can copy `rag_assistant.py` (resume agent) or `web_rag_agent.py` and modify it to change the agent's behavior and tools.
 1. Import and add your new agent to the `agents` dictionary in `src/agents/agents.py`.
 Your agent can be called by `/<your_agent_name>/invoke` or `/<your_agent_name>/stream`.
 1. Adjust the Streamlit interface in `src/streamlit_app.py` and the Next.js UI in `ui/` to match your agent's capabilities.
-1. Update the `DEFAULT_AGENT` constant in `src/agents/agents.py` to set your preferred default agent.
+1. Update the `DEFAULT_AGENT` constant in `src/agents/agents.py` to set your preferred default agent (currently set to "auto-router" for intelligent routing).
+1. For supervisor agents, configure the routing logic in `langgraph_supervisor_agent.py` to define how queries should be distributed between your specialized agents.

 ### Current Available Agents

+- **auto-router** (default): Intelligent supervisor agent that automatically routes queries between the resume agent and web research agent based on question context
-- **resume-agent** (default): Professional resume assistant that searches through resume information and project repositories
+- **resume-agent**: Professional resume assistant that searches through resume information and project repositories
 - **web-rag-agent**: Web research assistant that can browse the internet and summarize articles
 - **chatbot**: Simple conversational agent for general purpose chat